mdmillerdev/mdmillerdev/README.md

 # Hello!
 I'm Michael Miller.
 ### - I'm interested in computer science and software development,
 ### - music performance and music composition,
-### - and, of course, playing and developing video games.
+### - and, of course, contributing to open source projects.